-- 36 If your system uses advance transducers, verify functionality as described below. - a Using a metal wrench, stroke the top of one of the advance transducers.
+- a Using a metal wrench, stroke the top of one of the advance transducers.
 The scanner shutters should open completely for 10 seconds. - b On one of the bearing scanners, check to see if the shutter opens. - c If the shutter didn't open, fix this problem before proceeding. - d Using a metal wrench, stroke the top of the other advance transducer.

-The scanner shutters should open completely for 10 seconds. - e On one of the bearing scanners, check to see if the shutter opens. - f If the shutter didn't open, fix this problem before proceeding. - 37 Produce a Train Summary report.
+The scanner shutters should open completely for 10 seconds.

+- e On one of the bearing scanners, check to see if the shutter opens. - f If the shutter didn't open, fix this problem before proceeding. - 33 Produce a Train Summary report.